Handle calls in 8x8 Contact Center for Zendesk

 Assign priority type

 The priority type field indicates the priority of the ticket once it has been created.
 This can help determine the urgency of the ticket.
 Priority types are set up by Zendesk and selected by the agent during the call, or once the call has finished.
-Some examples of priority types may include Low, Medium, or High.
+Some examples of priority types may include Low, Medium, High, or Urgent.

 Assign ticket status